Arriva Herts & Essex: Harlow

 Harlow garage was opened by London Transport on 22 May 1963 to serve Harlow New Town and also to replace Epping garage.
 Harlow was allocated 25 AEC Regent III RTs, 16 AEC Routemasters (to operate Green Line routes 718, 720 & 720A), seven RFs and two coach RFs.
 London Country North East and County Bus used the garage until The Cowie Group purchased County Bus in 1997.

 This was previously an Arriva East Herts & Essex garage, but it is now part of the Tellings-Golden Miller subsidiary with buses are branded as Network Harlow.
-In 2015, it reverted to being part of Arriva Southern Counties.